deepanshs/mrsimulator/_sources/objects.rst.txt

     * - ``spectral_width``
       - A `string <https://docs.python.org/3/library/stdtypes.html#str>`__
         containing a physical quantity
-      - The frequency spectral width over which the spectrum is simulated, for example, '500 kHz'.
+      - The frequency spectral width over which the spectrum is evaluated, for example, '500 kHz'.
 The default value is '100 kHz'.
     * - ``reference_offset``
       - A `string <https://docs.python.org/3/library/stdtypes.html#str>`__